laurailonaa/outfit-princess-dress-up-game/README.md

 - Backend: Node.js + SQlite
 - Editor: Visual Studio Code
 - Images: Drawn with Gimp, static image pieces in folder /backend/clothes

+## Coming in the future
+- Building Dockerfile (currently not in use)
+- More clothing pieces for the avatar
+- Moving the project onto render.com